 The Company funds its financing activities through the provision of student accommodation and rental income received on this accommodation.
-Growth in rental income is linked to the movement in RPI and the Company manages the exposure to this index through inflation-linked debt.
+Growth in rental income is linked to the movement in RPI and the Group manages the exposure to this index through a mix of inflation-linked debt and the use of RPI swaps to hedge a portion of rental income.
 The Company is monitoring the current inflationary environment very closely, especially the impact on its cost base.
 The contractual mechanisms relating to rental income increases and the controllable nature of most costs provide means of managing this risk.